CurtisNewbie/moon-monorepo/backend/mini-fstore/doc/api.md

   - JSON Request Object In TypeScript:
     ```ts
     export interface UnzipFileReq {
-      fileId?: string                // file_id of zip file
+      fileId?: string;               // file_id of zip file
-      replyToEventBus?: string       // name of the rabbitmq exchange to reply to, routing_key is '#'
+      replyToEventBus?: string;      // name of the rabbitmq exchange to reply to, routing_key is '#'
-      extra?: string                 // extra information that will be passed around for the caller
+      extra?: string;                // extra information that will be passed around for the caller
     }
     ```

   - JSON Response Object In TypeScript:
     ```ts
     export interface Resp {
-      errorCode?: string             // error code
+      errorCode?: string;            // error code
-      msg?: string                   // message
+      msg?: string;                  // message
-      error?: boolean                // whether the request was successful
+      error?: boolean;               // whether the request was successful
     }
     ```